andreas-legath/teched2025-XP266/exercises/ex1/README.md

 You've now set up SAP Continuous Integration and Delivery, added your GitHub repository to the service, configured a webhook, and created your first CI/CD job.

 You also created your first transport landscape.
-At this point, you have everything setup to start a feature definintion and development.
+At this point, you have everything setup to start a feature definition and development.

 Continue to - [Maintain your Feature in Cloud ALM](../ex2/README.md)